BootstrapCMS/LogViewer/README.md

 Once Laravel LogViewer is installed, you need to register the service provider.
 Open up `config/app.php` and add the following to the `providers` key.

 * `'GrahamCampbell\LogViewer\LogViewerServiceProvider'`

-#### Looking for a laravel 4 compatable version?

-Checkout the [0.2 branch](https://github.com/BootstrapCMS/LogViewer/tree/0.2), installable by requiring `"graham-campbell/logviewer": "0.2.*"`.

 ## Configuration